gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 - learned more about linux forensics(file systems and process analysis)

-- researched satellite security as Tim said. //woooww
+- researched for the special project as Tim said. //woooww

 ### 26.08.2025 (8 hours and 40 minutes)

 13:32-20:33
 21:00-22:40

-- documented more tools and learned more stuff about satellite security.
+- documented more tools and learned more stuff about the special project.